WWOR-TV: Newscasts

-On July 13, 2009, the 10 p.m. newscast was moved to 11 p.m. and was shortened to a half-hour due to budget cuts.
+On July 13, 2009, the 10 pm newscast was moved to 11 pm and was shortened to a half-hour due to budget cuts.
 In addition, weekend newscasts and a Sunday night sports highlight program were canceled.
-On June 27, 2011, WWOR-TV returned the newscast to its previous 10 p.m. timeslot and retitled it The Ten O'Clock News; it remained a half-hour in length and continued to air on weeknights only.
+On June 27, 2011, WWOR-TV returned the newscast to its previous 10 pm timeslot and retitled it The Ten O'Clock News; it remained a half-hour in length and continued to air on weeknights only.
 On September 10, 2012, WWOR-TV began broadcasting its local newscasts in high definition.

 Sports director Russ Salzberg, anchor Brenda Blackmon, and reporter Brenda Flanagan were the station's longest-tenured on-air personalities.
 Flanagan worked for the station starting in 1983, while Salzberg and Blackmon joined WWOR in 1988 and 1992, respectively.
 In areas of central New Jersey, where the New York and Philadelphia markets overlap with one another, both WWOR and WNYW shared resources with their Philadelphia sister station WTXF-TV.
 The stations shared reporters for stories occurring in New Jersey counties served by both markets.

-The 10 p.m. newscast was canceled following its July 2, 2013, broadcast (ending 42 years of newscast production by channel 9 and 30 years of prime time newscasts); in its place, the station introduced Chasing New Jersey (which was later renamed to Chasing News), a nightly New Jersey-focused news magazine with a "fast-paced" format, on July 8.
+The 10 pm newscast was canceled following its July 2, 2013, broadcast (ending 42 years of newscast production by channel 9 and 30 years of prime time newscasts); in its place, the station introduced Chasing New Jersey (which was later renamed to Chasing News), a nightly New Jersey-focused news magazine with a "fast-paced" format, on July 8.
 The program, which was produced by Fairfax Productions (a production company led by the vice president and general manager of Philadelphia sister station WTXF-TV) from a studio in Trenton and hosted by Bill Spadea, was also seen on WTXF as a lead-in to its morning newscast.
 With the end of WWOR's newscast, Brenda Blackmon was reassigned to produce and host news specials for the station (although she would leave for WPIX in 2016, while other members of the on-air staff were offered new roles (including at WNYW).
 Despite the closure of WWOR's news department, the station's Secaucus facilities remained operational until 2018, when the repeal of the FCC Main Studio Rule allowed the full consolidation of WWOR's operations with WNYW.
-Chasing News was canceled in June 2020, leaving WWOR without any news programs.
+Chasing News was canceled in June 2020, leaving WWOR without any news programming.

-News programming would return to WWOR on August 12, 2024, when the station began airing weeknight rebroadcasts of WNYW's 6 p.m. newscasts at 8 p.m.
+News programming would return to WWOR on August 12, 2024, by way of sister station WNYW, whose 6 pm weeknight newscasts WWOR would rebroadcast at 8 pm.